 Despite the name, butter beans are quite different from butter — they contain no fat and are rich in carbohydrates and fiber.
 Butter beans are also rich in protein, which may make them beneficial for inclusion in a vegetarian diet as a protein source.

 Video of the Day

-Each 1/2 cup serving of butter beans provides 5 g of protein, according to MyFitnessPal.
+Each half cup serving of butter beans provides from five to seven grams of protein, according to MyPlate.
 Protein is essential for supporting the structure of your body's tissues.

-Butter beans do not contain fat, according to the nutrition information at MyFitnessPal.
+Butter beans do not contain fat, according to the nutrition information on MyPlate.
 However, cooking beans with butter, oil or other sauces may add fat, so check nutrition labels when possible.

 The free LIVESTRONG MyPlate calorie tracker app for iPhone and Android has helped millions of people lose weight the healthy way — by getting support from an active community as they track their eating and exercise.
 Consistently a top-rated app, MyPlate offers the latest technology in an easy-to-use tool that includes millions of foods and recipes, 5-minute in-app workouts and a robust support community.